Brooklands Stories: Margaret Allan

 16 October 2021

-In this Tales from Brooklands, volunteer Peter Kearns explore the story of successful Brooklands racer Margaret Allan.
+In this Brooklands Stories, volunteer Peter Kearns explore the story of successful Brooklands racer Margaret Allan.

 Margaret Allan was born in July 1909 in Renfrewshire into a wealthy family that owned the Allan Line Steamship Company.
 Her upbringing was not typical of the day.
 The Allans were unconventional in their day and believed in a woman’s right to experiences and opinions.
 Her aunt was a well-known suffragette who was imprisoned for her beliefs.